Wyrrrd/IndustrialDisplayPlates-Archive/README.md

 If you want to contribute by translating this mod, you can view the existing translations [here](https://github.com/Wyrrrd/IndustrialDisplayPlates/tree/master/locale).
 I'd be happy to add your language and credits to the next release.

 ### Credits
 Thanks to [Deadlock989](https://mods.factorio.com/user/Deadlock989) for the [original mod](https://mods.factorio.com/mod/IndustrialDisplays).
 Sounds by thomasevd and Raclure on freesound.org.
+Thanks to [Friendch](https://mods.factorio.com/user/Friendch) for the french translation.